 Chapel Porth Beach

 Arriving at Chapel Porth early in the morning and simply walking along the large expanse of golden sand will make you feel glad to be alive.
 With the constant roar of the waves breaking on the sand, the breeze from the Atlantic and sea spray in your face, this is one of Cornwall’s natural assets at its best.
-When the tide’s out there are rock pools and caves to explore and when conditions are right the surf here is fantastic.
+When the tide’s out there are rock pools and caves to explore, and when conditions are right the surf here is fantastic.

 Chapel Porth is owned and looked after by the National Trust and is able to care and conserve areas like this, thanks to their members, volunteers and donors.
 Car park free to National Trust members.
+No overnight camping allowed.

-Lifeguard cover from the 19th of May to the 30th of September (2018).
+Lifeguard cover from the 15th of May to the 26th of September (2021).

-Please note: Dogs are welcome on this beach except in July and August when a seasonal dog ban is in place between 10am and 6pm (2020)
+Please note: Dogs are welcome on this beach except in July and August when a seasonal dog ban is in place between 10am and 6pm (2021)